Longevity Increased by Having Healthy Intestines

 2. Seaweed

-Seaweed is rich in fiber, which acts like a broom in the intestines to remove waste and toxins in a timely fashion, thereby helping prevent colorectal cancer and constipation.
+Seaweed is rich in fiber, which acts like a broom in the intestines to remove waste and toxins quickly, thereby helping prevent colorectal cancer and constipation.

 3. Black fungus